Saturday, September 14, 2024

 The SSCA breeders' list currently includes 59 breeders.
 Only 11 breed black, exclusively.
 I emailed the breeders closest to me and filled out numerous puppy applications.
 The best breeders don't breed often and they typically have a waiting list of interested people.
 It became obvious; I wouldn't be bringing home a puppy anytime soon.

-In April, I found a black-only Standard Schnauzer breeder.
-After checking her website I noticed both her dogs had natural ears and tails.
+In April, I found a black-only Standard Schnauzer breeder with a website that featured two Standard Schnauzers with natural ears and tails.
 Even though she was located on the other side of the country, I decided to reach out.
 At her invitation, I called her after submitting a puppy application.

 She answered all of my questions and provided lots of good information -- including many things I hadn't thought to ask.
 I asked her to put me on her list.
 She planned to breed her female, Gypsy, that spring when she went into season.
 In the meantime, we continued to talk, as well as exchange text messages and emails.